John Mozeliak

 Scott Rolen

-Why the Cardinals traded Scott Rolen to Toronto for Troy Glaus
+Why St. Louis traded Scott Rolen to Toronto for Troy Glaus

-As a 6-year-old boy growing up in Southern California, Troy Glaus proudly told his mother that he wanted to be the Cardinals’ third baseman.
+As a 6-year-old boy growing up in Southern California, Troy Glaus proudly declared to his mother that he wanted to be the Cardinals’ third baseman.
 Twenty-five years later, that dream came true, though it required a “very personal” feud between Cardinals manager Tony La Russa and third baseman Scott Rolen to make it happen.
-On January […]
+On […]

-Why the Cardinals traded Scott Rolen to Toronto for Troy Glaus Read More »
+Why St. Louis traded Scott Rolen to Toronto for Troy Glaus Read More »

 Jason Heyward

-Just 22 days after outfielder Oscar Taveras passed away in an alcohol-related car accident in his native Puerto Plata, Dominican Republic, the Cardinals traded away two young pitchers to obtain the player they hoped would take Taveras’s place as their right fielder of the future.
-On November 17, 2014, the Cardinals traded pitchers Shelby Miller
+Just 22 days after outfielder Oscar Taveras passed away in an alcohol-related car accident in his native Puerto Plata, Dominican Republic, the Cardinals traded away two young pitchers to obtain Jason Heyward – the player they hoped would take Taveras’s place as their right fielder of the future.
+On November 17, 2014, the Cardinals traded

 John Smoltz